Fall ’15 California Scholarship Federation Members Posted

 The California Scholarship Federation and California Junior Scholarship Federation (CSF and CJSF) exist to promote and recognize high standards of scholarship, service and citizenship on the part of students in California schools.

-CSF Application deadline for spring 2015 membership is Friday, September 11, 2015.
+CSF Application deadline for fall 2015 membership is Friday, January 22, 2016.
 Life membership requires one of the four semesters of membership to be in the senior year, so seniors are encouraged to apply early.
+Students going on the Washington, D.C., trip must apply before departing.

 Membership is based on scholarship and citizenship only.
 Membership is retroactive.
 Applications for membership at the beginning of each semester are accepted for grades attained the previous semester.
 Students must submit an application each semester the student is eligible.
 A point system specified in the CSF State By-Laws establishes the membership requirements.
 To secure eligibility for CSF membership, a student must earn sufficient points from pre-approved course lists.
 The majority of the required membership points must come from University of California accepted course work.
 Bishop O’Dowd’s course list is on the back of the application form.